-The 120-volt Dewalt Reciprocating Saw has a 12 amp motor and plugs in with a heavy cable.
+Take a look at the 120-volt Dewalt Reciprocating Saw with a 12 amp motor and a heavy-duty cable.
 Blades are sold separately.

 The 20-volt cordless Reciprocating Saw from Black + Decker is also a very popular model.
 This saw comes with a blade, and you can always purchase additional blades in more sizes.
 This is probably our favorite saw, as the cordless tool has big advantages when working outdoors.

 Makita also makes a Recipro Saw that runs on 12 amps and 120 volts.
 It comes with two blades, one for metal and one for wood.
 It also plugs in.